breez/doc/src/How-to-Get-Started-with-Breez-POS.md

 ## Exporting Transactions
 To view a list of the payments received in Breez, click on the icon in the top left, and then click on **Transactions**.
 Click on the three dots on the top right, then on **Export** to export a list of incoming payments in CSV format.
 To restrict the list to a certain period of time, click on the calendar icon to set a date range.

+## Printing Receipts
+To print a sale receipt, click on the print icon on the top right of the payment confirmation dialog.
+Alternatively, click on the icon in the top left, and then click on **Transactions**.
+Locate the sale to print, open it and click the top right print icon.
+Note: use [this driver](https://play.google.com/store/apps/details?id=me.shadura.escposprint) to print on a portable 58mm/80mm Bluetooth/USB thermal printer.

 ## I want to learn more
 * For more information on Lightning and Breez, check out our [blog](https://medium.com/breez-technology).
 * For more technical tips on how to get the most out of the app and perform common operations, check out our [documentation](Introducing-Breez.md).